newrelic-experimental/nri-mta/README.md

 In an environment where there are multiple mail servers serving a single email domain (MX record, load balancer, Active Directory + Exchange, ....) it is not possible to directly measure the send/receive performance of an individual mail server _unless_ SMTP and IMAP servers are *directly* addressable.
 It is a future enhancement to infer performance based on the send/receive path as indicated by an email's `received:` headers.

-We can provide the header values as Metrics (and perhaps some day as Events or Spans), however the analysis/visualization is strictly a back-end function.
-Without significant back-end work these measurements are only moderately useful.

 ## Installation
 Copy the appropriate [Release](releases/) executable to
 - Linux `/var/db/newrelic-infra/custom-integrations/nri-mta`